“They were the only people there for me when I desperately needed help with my mother.”

-Since graduating from Concord University in 1987 with a Bachelor of Social Work (BSW) degree, Dee Dee has spent the last 28 years working with people with dementia, their families and professional caregivers.
-19 of those years have been spent with DA-NC.
+Since graduating from Concord University in 1987 with a Bachelor of Social Work (BSW) degree, Dee Dee has spent her career working with people with dementia, their families, and professional caregivers.

-Prior to joining the staff of DA-NC, Lisa served as a corporate memory care specialist assisting independent, assisted and skilled care communities in seven states across the Southeast.
-After graduating with a Bachelor’s degree in Psychology from University of Florida, Lisa began working in skilled nursing facilities.
-It was there she learned her passion for assisting people with dementia and their families.
-30 years have passed and she continues to work toward improving the quality of life for people living with Alzheimer’s disease and other memory impairments.
+After graduating college, Lisa began working in skilled nursing facilities as an activity director.
+It was there she learned how passionate she is about assisting people with dementia and their families.
+To this day she continues to work toward improving the quality of life for people living with cognitive impairment and dementia.

 Diana has over 30 years of experience in non-profit, mission-oriented communications, corporate branding and customer relationship building.
 Originally from San Francisco, Diana moved to Washington DC to build her design career, achieving Art Director for a national non-profit fundraising agency by age 27.